- Purchase the complete Expat Arrivals Kuala Lumpur Guide (PDF)

 + PRO: Locally sourced items are cheap

-There is a huge market in Malaysia for oil and gas companies, much of which is locally sourced.
+There is a huge market here for oil and gas companies, much of which is locally sourced.
 Because of this, petrol tends to be on the cheaper side in comparison to various Western countries.
-Expats who have homes that require gas for stovetops will find prices are low as well.

 - CON: Expensive imports due to taxes

 Anything that isn't made in Malaysia will be expensive to import.
 This includes vital items such as cars.
-There are some auto manufacturers within Malaysia, but the quality is sub-par.
+There are some auto manufacturers within Malaysia, but the quality can be sub-par.
 For those thinking of importing their current car, import tax will be extremely high.

 Cultural expression in Kuala Lumpur